Are women and men equal? Not according to the facts

-The reasons are obvious, throughout a women’s working life their income is lower, less is contributed to Social Security for retirement and women live longer than men.
+The reasons are apparent, throughout a women’s working life their income is lower, less money is contributed to Social Security for retirement.
+Combine this with the known fact that women live longer than men.

-The study found that at all age groups women have substantially less income in retirement than men.
-For women age 65 and older, the data indicate that their typical income is 25% lower than men.
+The study found that women, at all age groups, have substantially less available income at retirement time than men.
+For women age 65 and older, the report indicates that their average income is as much as 25% lower than men.

-As men and women age, men’s income advantage widens to 44% by age 80 and older.
-Consequently, women were 80 percent more likely than men to be impoverished at age 65 and older, while women age 75 to 79 were three times more likely to fall below the poverty level as compared to men.
+As men and women grow older, the men’s income advantage widens to 44% by age 78.
+Consequently, women were 80% more likely than men to face poverty at age 65 and older.
+Women who reach age 75 to 79 were three times more likely to fall below the poverty level than were men.

 These findings are contained in a new report, Shortchanged in Retirement, The Continuing Challenges to Women’s Financial Future.